outdreamer/build-a-cure-1/docs/core_analysis/base.md

         - this can be framed on a base of potential, because potential is a related object to change (if there is no potential, there is no change)
         - this can be framed on a base of time, because time is a related object to change (if there is no time, there is no change)

+    - example of cause-based change:
+      - change with respect to cause

+      - the classic parabola of a ball's motion when thrown from the ground has two primary cause-values:
+        - origin force until the peak x-value change rate, and gravity force after the peak x-value change rate
+        - if the y-value starts changing more from gravity than from origin force, the gravity force becomes determining

+      - additional cause values travel farther up the causal stack:
+        - forces causing the emergence of gravity & origin forces are other causes

     - example of time-based change:
       - as time increases, what changes: